HL7/fetal_records/input/pagecontent/background.md

 At the start of pregnancy when findings are observed and collected the first form of new life starts as an embryo.
 In general the findings  are either classified as characteristics of the mother as the patient, or are findings attached to the episode of pregnancy.
 As the pregnancy lingers on, the embryo will develop its own characteristics.
 The question arises when do we consider relating data to a separate resource (instead of the mother)?
 The guideline is to attach the characteristic data to the proper subject.
 In the episode of pregnancy the main subjects to which data could be related to are either:
-* The data are characteristics of the mother as patient;
+* the data are characteristics of the mother as patient;
-* The data are characteristics of the pregnancy as an episode;
+* the data are characteristics of the pregnancy as an episode;
-* The data are characteristics of the fetus.
+* the data are characteristics of the fetus.

 Obvious examples of characteristics of the fetus are measurements like femur length or heart beat of the fetus.
 Obvious examples of data attached to the pregnancy are the parity and gravidity of the pregnancy.
 This means that once data is classified as characteristics of the fetus, it should be communicated as data attached to the fetus as a resource.